 Pregnancy is one of the most joyous times in a woman’s life, yet many women also experience stress and anxiety.
 This can be brought on by hormones.
 Or it can simply be brought on by worrying about the future.

 If you are feeling stressed, worrying too much, or having trouble sleeping, you want to do as much as you can to reduce stress during pregnancy.
 High anxiety levels not only harm you, but they can harm your unborn baby.

-In this article, at Joy of Life, we look at 10 ways to reduce stress during pregnancy.
+In this article, we look at 10 ways to reduce stress during pregnancy.

 Sleeping is one of the most important things you can do to reduce stress.
 This is because sleeping literally recharges your brain and restores it.

 While you are probably terribly busy, it’s important to nap when you need it and get enough sleep each evening.
 Resist the urge to stay awake.
 Listen to your body and give it sleep when it’s tired.